 (iii) Recovery action by Customs and Excise or the Inland Revenue

-- In either a business or personal capacity, had an insurance policy cancelled, refused, declined, voided, a claim repudiated and/or special terms imposed
+- In either a business or personal capacity, had an insurance policy declined, cancelled, voided, withdrawn, suspended, a claim repudiated and/or special terms imposed

 - Residency status other than as a permanent UK resident with a UK passport and bank account

 - And/or where any of above are pending or anticipated

 Business & Property Material Facts or Circumstances include: